 The internal audit function is outsourced to an independent professional consulting firm that assists the AC in managing the risks and establishing the internal control system and processes of the Group by providing an independent assessment of the adequacy, efficiency and effectiveness of the Group's risk management and internal control system and processes.
-The Internal Auditors report directly to the AC.
+The Internal Auditors report directly to the AC, which in turn reports to the Board.